BA (Hons) Hair and Make-up for Fashion

 In the first term you will study two units.

-Introduction to Study in Higher Education: Hair and Make-up for Fashion gives you an understanding of your personal and professional development at university, with three core purposes: to introduce you to the necessary learning skills for undergraduate study; to show you where you are situated within the College and the University; and to help you understand what you will learn on your course and how you will develop your skills.
+Introduction to Hair and Make Up for Fashion gives you an understanding of your personal and professional development at university, with three core purposes: to introduce you to the necessary learning skills for undergraduate study; to show you where you are situated within the College and the University; and to help you understand what you will learn on your course and how you will develop your skills.

 The Design Technique Process unit introduces you to the various professional processes of fashion hair and make-up required within industry.
 Specific emphasis will be placed on technical applications that underpin how fashion hair and make-up operates as a design process.
 You will have the opportunity to develop materials, products and technical skills in creating final outcomes that show both investigation and innovation.
 You will be encouraged to use visual research strategies, which will inform and enrich your design solutions and give you a broader understanding of the creative environment.